bkuhlmann/auther/README.md

 Run the generator to configure and initialize your application:

-    bin/rails generate auther:install
+    rails generate auther:install

 # Usage

-Using the setup examples, from above, launch your Rails application and visit either of the following routes:
+Launch your Rails application and visit either of the following routes:

     http://localhost:3000/login
     http://localhost:3000/admin/example # Assumes this route exists.
 Will redirect to /login if not authorized.